Most Diesel Engine Failures

-ALGAE-X provides a Total Fuel Management System that will provide all users of diesel fuel with protection, performance, fuel economy and lower maintenance costs.
-It doesn't matter if your diesel engine is on a sailboat, large recreational fishing cruiser, luxury yacht, heavy truck or equipment, involves a large diesel fuel consumer with multiple storage tanks, or back-up generation systems for industry or emergency management.
-The ALGAE-X system solves your diesel fuel problems.
+AXI International (formerly ALGAE-X) provides a Total Fuel Management System that will provide all users of diesel fuel with protection, performance, fuel economy and lower maintenance costs.
+It doesn't matter if your diesel engine is on a sailboat, large recreational fishing cruiser, luxury yacht, heavy truck, you work a farm or are involved in construction or mining, or just operate equipment that involves consuming a large volume of diesel fuel with multiple storage tanks, or back-up generation systems for industry or emergency management.
+The AXI systems solve your diesel fuel problems.

 You may need to start by determining if you have a problem.
 If you're thinking about it, then you probably do.
 Look first for the symptoms of diesel fuel deterioration: clogged and slimy filters - dark, hazy fuel - sludge build up in tanks - loss of power and rpm - excessive exhaust smoke - corroded and pitted injectors - foul smelling fuel.